pyg-team/pytorch_geometric/docs/source/notes/graphgym.rst

 GraphGym is a platform for **designing and evaluating Graph Neural Networks (GNNs)**.
 GraphGym is originally proposed in `Design Space for Graph Neural Networks, NeurIPS 2020 Spotlight <https://arxiv.org/abs/2011.08843>`__ and hosted in `Github repository <https://github.com/snap-stanford/GraphGym>`__.
 GraphGym has teamed up with PyTorch Geometric to provide an easy-to-use workflow for GNN development.
+GraphGym API may change in the future as we are continuously working on better and deeper integration with PyG;
+in the meantime, the current version has many nice functionalities and has shown to be successful in many applications.

 Highlights
 ----------